-Don’t fall for it – look for credibility not the sales pitch about Ferraris and dream homes, perfect lifestyles and ‘abundance’.
+Don’t fall for it – look for credibility not the long emotional sales pitch about overcoming hardship to Ferraris and dream homes, perfect lifestyles and ‘abundance’.
 Beware of anyone who calls them self a legend or guru – these are terms other people apply to their mentors.
 They are by definition earned over time and not an egoic # for sales effect.

 Becoming a coach: It may seem like a lucrative opportunity but ultimately, the conceptual coaching bubble will burst.
 It will burst because quite simply those involved in this iterative coaching sales business, are creating their own competitors, with nowhere to climb.
 Furthermore, because the sales are based on outlandish claims of wealth, status and success that very few actually enjoy, a sense of ennui and failure will take over and lead the backlash just as it has done many times over for MLM.

 Remember whilst there are huge amounts of money being made through the selling of coaching, this is where the trap is.
 It is easy to be seduced thinking you can be one of the makers.
 The reality is that you are very likely the buyer.
 You only make money if you make something that people want to buy.
-It’s not enough to want more money or involvement in coaching.
 No one buys a theatre ticket and expects a role in the show or a cut of the box office.
 No casino has ever gone bankrupt because the gamblers were too good at gambling.